 Lovely Amani lives in a small village in the West Bank/Palestine with her husband – a blacksmith – and their three children.
 The sounds of clanging metal drift in through the window as we sit for hours, our fingers wrinkling as we stuff, fold and roll, stuff, fold and roll, stuff, fold and roll… hundreds of vine leaf parcels.
 She is well versed in this language of stuffing, folding and rolling, careful to keep the delicate leaves from tearing and spewing their white grains all over the place.

 Warak dawali is the Palestinian and Jordanian word for stuffed vine leaves, but you can find variations on this all over Turkey, the Middle East, Caucasus and the Balkans.
 Spread by way of the Ottomans no doubt.
 In Bosnia, sour cabbage leaves – purchased in big vats of brine – encase minced lamb or beef (sarma).
-In Armenia, I cooked with a lady who could roll blanched (boiling hot) fresh cabbage leaves with total ease (tolma).
-She layered them in a pot, hiding chunks of apple here and there, into what later became surprise hits of sweet pulp.
+In Armenia, I cooked with a lady who could roll blanched, boiling hot, cabbage leaves with total ease (tolma).
+She layered them in a pot, hiding chunks of dried apple here and there, into what later became surprise hits of sweet pulp.

 As with all recipes, the ingredients are swapped out depending on what’s available.
-Sometimes quince or cherry, cabbage (fresh or pickled) or chard leaves, sometimes vine leaves.
+The choice of leaf changes.
+Sometimes quince or cherry, cabbage or chard leaves, sometimes vine leaves.

 It’s quite something to travel from one culture to the next – Bosnia to Palestine, for example – so far apart and so different at first glance, but with habits that have seeped through borders and across lands to influence the most basic of everyday acts: what we eat.
 This dish is one of them; an ever-evolving dish that tells a multitude of stories.